WHAT'S OUR RECIPE FOR THREAD DESIGNED RESTAURANT BRAND?

-For a big menu project like CHILI’S – MENU CONSULTING AND EXECUTION we would quote for the whole project, strategy, planning, psychology, wireframe, photography, layout, final artwork etc, however for this project the client needed 18 different menus, of various sizes, not only that, the content would be created as we’re designing.
-Additionally while the menu design is ongoing, we’re supporting production for all the other elements.
-This is where a different billing model comes in, rather than a scope, we hire out a senior art director for a month at a time, managed by the client directly, this gives full focus, maximum hours and minimum cost with no surprises.
+For a big menu project like CHILI’S – MENU CONSULTING AND EXECUTION we would quote for the whole project which includes strategy, planning, menu psychology, wireframing, photography, layout, final artwork etc. However, for this project the client needed 18 different menus of various sizes and content that wasn’t quite nailed down.
+Additionally, while the menu design was ongoing, we were supporting production for all the other elements.
+This is where a different billing model becomes more appropriate for the client.
+Rather than a scope of work, we hire out a senior art director for a month at a time, who is managed by the client directly.
+This gives full focus, maximum hours and minimum cost with no surprises for the client.

 As mentioned above menus are huge projects on their own, let alone when you have 18 of them to design.
 Menu psychology is a polarising topic, and with a new brand with no POS data there is a lot of intuition involved.
-We try and bring in as much insight as possible to encourage upsell, however there is always a trade off between selling and experience.
+We try and bring in as much insight as possible to encourage upsell, cross sell, or a higher average check, however there’s always a trade off between selling and delivering on an experience.

 Arguably the most tricky part of the project, as not only does this require design skills, but also an in-depth knowledge of materials and production methodologies.
-Sometimes the most stressful part of the project, as mistakes cost money, and the eagerness to experiment is high (a terrible combination).
+Sometimes the most stressful part of the project, as mistakes cost money and there’s always an eagerness to experiment (a terrible combination).
 Fortunately experience helps, as does having a solid partner MADE.
-If you’re curious, our process by now has gotten fairly smooth.
-Design > photoshop mockups > production samples > supplier meetings > final spec and approval > production and installation with design team QA.
+If you’re curious, our process by now has become fairly smooth.
+Design > photoshop mockups > production samples > supplier meetings > final specs and approval > production and installation with design team QA.
 It’s dirty work, but it looks sexy in the end.

-There comes a time to hand the baby over, and rather than dump 500 design files on a marketing team, we create sets of guidelines and templates to make that transition as easy as possible.
-From the expected logo useage rules, typography and image choice, to marketing templates, file naming and folder layout maps, to all the documents a team might need to keep the brand developing for years.
+There comes a time to hand the baby over.
+Rather than dump 500 design files on a marketing team, we created four sets of guidelines and templates to make the transition as easy as possible.
+From the expected logo usage rules, typography and image choice, to marketing templates, file naming and folder layout maps, to all the documents a team might need to keep the brand developing for years.

 Few examples of what the Armada team have been producing.

 As a team of foodies, our favourite reason to get involved in restaurant projects is being able to experience the fruits of our labours, something that can not be said for investment bank annual reports or logos for hospitals.
-When all said and done there is nothing better than being inside the experience that you were a bit part in the creation of.
+When all is said and done there is nothing better than being inside the experience that you played a part in creating.

-We really are only a small piece of the puzzle, a project like this can not come together without dedications from a huge number of teams, many of which we haven’t mentioned.
+We were only a piece of the larger puzzle, a project like this could not have come together without the dedication of a huge number of teams, many of which we haven’t mentioned.